Tarangire National Park

 Tarangire National Park is known for its large herds of elephants and huge baobabs.
 The name is derived from the Tarangire River that runs through the park.
 This river is more or less a small stream; its source is in the southern mountains of the park, from where it makes its way through the entire game reserve.
 In the north it makes a big bend to the west and ends in Lake Burungi.

 In a really dry season, the Tarangire River may disappear in the sand, but reappear a bit downstream.
 So even at this time of the year it does not disappear completely and is therefore the only river that supplies the animals of the Maasai steppe with water without interruption.
-Therefore, during these dry seasons a lot of animals often gather along the river, a paradise for animal watching.
+This is why a lot of animals often gather along the river during the dry season, a true paradise for animal watching.